Mooni123/RS41_Decoding/RS41-SGP+XDATA/README.md

 The XDATA Frame format is used when additional sensors, such as OIF411 Ozone Interface Board, are attached to the sonde.
 An extended length frame format with a length of 518 Bytes is used in this case.
 The main frame structure stays the same, just an additional 7E-XDATA block is present.
 The extended length frame is indicated by the [0x038]-FRAMETYPE byte beeing `0xF0` instead of `0x0F`

-A Frame of a RS41-SGP looks like the following
+A Frame of a RS41-SGP looks like in the following picture

 ![rs41-sgp_frame](__used_asset__/pic_rs41-sgp_frame.png?raw=true "rs41-sgp_frame")